maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide82.png)

 You are done with the course, but may have questions.
 We will set up an exploratory testing slack group you can join.
 You can ask anything on <a href="https://twitter.com/maaretp">twitter</a> from the main contributor of this course material.
-And if this material was really valuable to you, you can choose to <a href="https://ko-fi.com/maaretp">pay Maaret as many coffees as you like</a>.
+And if this material was valuable to you, you can choose to <a href="https://ko-fi.com/maaretp">pay Maaret as many coffees as you like</a>.
 A simple message sharing your experiences would also be most appreciated in support of her goal of SCALE - making this material useful for more people.